Conoize/logkit.github.io/_docs/1.1/endpoints/file.md

 family: 1.1
 ---

-The `LXLogFileEndpoint` writes log entries to a specified file.
+The `LXFileEndpoint` writes log entries to a specified file.

 The File Endpoint is safe to be used in environments featuring concurrency.
 This [Endpoint][endpoints] will write entries to the file in the order in which they are received without overlapping entries from multiple threads.
 The File Endpoint does some of its work asynchronously to allow better logging performance.